medcomdk/dk-medcom-carecommunication-testscripts/input/pagecontent/testscripts.md

 #### Operations

 **POST:**
-When sending a CareCommunication, a POST operation is required for all types of messages, and is therefore valid for both the precondition messages and actual messages being tested.
+When sending a CareCommunication, a POST operation is required for all types of messages and is therefore valid for both the precondition messages and actual messages being tested.
 The POST operation is used from the API and each posted message will be validated against the CareCommunication IG and different asserts for the given use case.

 **GET:**
 When searching for a CareCommunication message, the GET operation requires a variable to search for a specific message.
 The variable used in the request is constituted by client information and two search parameters 1) the MessageHeader.destination.endpoint with placeholder ${D6}, and 2) the Bundle.id.